aivolution-gta/website/README.md

 # AiVolution

-A student-led organization focused on informing people about our AI-driven future.
+A student-led organization focused on informing people about our technology future.

 ## About Us

-At AiVolution, we are passionate about the infinite possibilities that technology offers and are dedicated to fostering a community that shares this enthusiasm.
-Our mission is to be at the forefront of the ever-evolving world of technology by bringing people together through a series of exceptional events and conferences.
+At AiVolution, we are passionate about the infinite possibilities of technology and are dedicated to fostering a community that shares this enthusiasm.
+Our mission is to be at the forefront of the ever-evolving world of technology by bringing people together through exceptional events and conferences.

 ## Vision